-Note: The District of Columbia and Montgomery County bag tax does not apply to federal government purchase cardholders.
-Please see http://oamp.od.nih.gov/Division/SAPS/Acq/PCard/BagTaxInDCMCGCounty. httm for additional information.
-In keeping with NIH's sustainability practices;

-however, cardholders are encouraged to bring reusable bags when possible and reduce the use of disposable bags when making purchases.
+NOTE: The District of Columbia and Montgomery County bag tax does not apply to federal government purchase cardholders.
+In keeping with NIH's sustainability practices; however, cardholders are encouraged to bring reusable bags when possible and reduce the use of disposable bags when making purchases.